 Puglia, or Apulia is the heel of Italy’s boot.
 This southern region is often overlooked by travellers.
 Full of rustic charm, pristine beaches, olive groves and miles of glistening Adriatic coastline, it’s the perfect playground for the family.

 Where to stay in Southern Italy with children?

 Our home was at Borgo Egnazia, a gigantic recreated Italian village.
 Sounds odd, right?
 Wrong!
 It’s more like being on an epic Game of Thrones film set.
 Minus, you know the dragons and decapitations and stuff.
 Think sandstone buildings, olive groves, clock towers, piazzas and narrow alleyways, all complete with quirky interior design details – a little slice of heaven!
 The Scott Dunn kids club is amazing, complimentary hire bikes, luxurious spa, cigar and whiskey room, plus several different restaurants offering tantalising food options adds to the five-star experience.
 The Timberlake and Biel nuptials famously took place at this fabulous hotel too.
 We were obviously there well before they put it on map.

 Things to do in Italy with children

 The village of Alberobello, a UNESCO World Heritage Site is a must see.
-Famous for it’s ‘Trulli’, tiny homes with cone-shaped roofs, decorated with magical symbols and held together with no concrete.
-They look like they’re designed for fairy folk and I almost expected a hobbit to walk out of the tiny doors any minute.
-It’s a magical town which fascinates people of all ages.
+Famous for its Trulli, tiny homes with cone-shaped roofs, decorated with magical symbols and held together with no concrete.
+You’d be forgiven to think they’d been designed for fairy folk.
+A magical town guaranteed to fascinate people of all ages.

 Polignano a Mare, a tiny fishing village famous for its caves and blue lagoons is perched on top of a 20 metre high limestone cliff above the crystal clear waters of the Adriatic.
 Famous for three things – Cliff diving, which granted is slightly difficult to experience.
-The second is much easier their and cannot be missed – their super ice cream!
-Finally the most famous export is Domenico Modugno (who?) he wrote the massive international hit and hollywood mafia wedding singer’s favourite: Volare!
+The second is much easier and cannot be missed – their super delicious ice cream!
+And finally the most famous export – Domenico Modugno (who?) he wrote the massive international hit and hollywood mafia wedding singer’s favourite: Volare!
 Still not ringing a bell?
 YouTube it and you’ll recognise it!